ChristianLisle/COM-S-327/README.md

 2. Run the program with 5 parameters

-        ./odca.out <1> <2> <3> <4> <5>
+        ./odca.out <1> <2>

 #### Parameters (required)
 ```
-(1) Integer between 10 and 100 representing the number of cells in the 1DCA.
-(2) 1 or 2 representing the states possible for each cell.
-(3) Flag indicating whether the simulation wraps or not for edge cases.
-    Allowed values:
-    * wrap
-    * nowrap
-(4) Integer representing the initial state of cells.
-    Allowed values:
-    * 0 through (parameter 2 value - 1)
-    * -1 for randomly assigned number
-(5) Natural number representing the number of steps to simulate the 1DCA.
+(1) Number of dimensions in CA (1 or 2)
+(2) Filename (include the path, if necessary) to a file that gives the dimensions and initial state of a 2-Dimensional CA. The format of this file is a text file that contains integers seperated by spaces or new lines.
+The first two numbers in the file are the number of rows and columns.
+The rest of data (rows * columns) is the initial state of the CA.
 ```

 ---